jethornton/flexgui/docs/source/controls.rst

 .. image:: /images/stacked-01.png
    :align: center

-To create a Forward and Backward button for a QStackedWidget add two QPushButtons with the following Dynamic Properties.
+To create a Next Page and Previous Page buttons for a QStackedWidget add two QPushButtons with the following Dynamic Properties.

 .. csv-table:: Stacked Widget Next/Previous Page